chiesa di San Giovanni Battista

-Monterosso can suddenly be seen clinging on a mountain, and it was certainly inhabited in ancient times; it is also home to important archaeological sites like the necropolis of Monte Casasia, dating back to the seventh century BC.
+Monterosso can suddenly be seen as clinging on a mountain, and it was certainly inhabited in ancient times; it is also home to important archaeological sites like the necropolis of Monte Casasia, dating back to the seventh century BC.
 The necropolis is within the extended Canalazzo Forest Park, where there are beautiful hiking and cycling paths.

 The town had a mix of fails and successes throughout history.
 Its current structure mostly dates to the reconstruction work after the devastating 1693 earthquake.
-However, in 1168 the village already existed and belonged the Norman Goffredo, son of Count Ruggero, and it was called Monte Jahalmo.
+However, in 1168 the village already existed and belonged to the Norman Goffredo, son of Count Ruggero, and it was called Monte Jahalmo.

-After passing under Count Enrico Rosso’s control, the village passed to the County of Modica, first under Federico Chiaramonte and then under the Cabrera family.
+Succeding to Count Enrico Rosso’s control, the village passed to the County of Modica, first under Federico Chiaramonte and then under the Cabrera family.
 The palaces of the village’s noble families illustrate the vocation and the dynamics of the town: the imposing Cocuzza’s house, the elegant eighteenth-century Burgio’s palace, the convents, the main square or U chianu with the spectacular church of San Giovanni Battista.
 Finally, you will see a little church called St. Anna Monastery – also known as a bammina.

 The plazas in Sicily have the same function of the Greek Agora and the roman Forum.
 People meet, chat, feed the economy of the bars, taste and order Sunday sweets, and go to Mass.